 Drexel University has been approved by Pennsylvania to participate in the National Council for State Authorization Reciprocity Agreements.
 NC-SARA is a voluntary, regional approach to state oversight of postsecondary distance education.
 Institutions that are members of SARA are authorized to provide online education to students from all SARA member states.
 States and institutions that choose to become members of SARA operate under a set of policies and standards overseen by NC-SARA and administered by four regional higher education compacts.
 For more information about the SARA initiative and the progress of state and institutional membership, please visit: nc-sara.org.

-SARA Member States Currently authorized SARA member states include those noted on this map, which is maintained by NC-SARA.
+Currently authorized SARA member states include those noted in the SARA-Participating Institution Directory, which is maintained by NC-SARA.

 - On October 27, 2016, the Southern Regional Education Board (SREB) approved the Commonwealth of Pennsylvania to join SARA.